Ministers bet on medal count in "Ashes" rivalry

 Kate Lundy, Australia's sports minister, told a news conference at Olympic Park that she had made a bet with Hugh Robertson on which of the nations would finish higher in the medal table after the July 27-August 12 Games.

-"It's all in good humor, of course, both of us play a little bit of sport and so if we come out on top, he will don a Kookaburra shirt and a hockey stick and dribble a ball around Australia house right in the center of London," she said.
+"It's all in good humour, of course, both of us play a little bit of sport and so if we come out on top, he will don a Kookaburra shirt and a hockey stick and dribble a ball around Australia house right in the centre of London," she said.

 "If the result goes the other way, I have to wear a Stella McCartney Union Jack T-shirt and row a length of the lake at the Olympic venue at Eton Dorney."